spences10/scottspence.com/copy/faq.md

 # For recruiters - FAQ

 <Small>
-  Last updated: <DateUpdated date='2023-04-17' small='true' />
+  Last updated: <DateUpdated date='2023-06-30' small='true' />
 </Small>

 Hello friend 👋, thanks for taking an interest in me and my profile.

-I know I'm nothing more than a keyword match right now so let's change that!
+I know I'm nothing more than a keyword match right now, so let's change that!

 So, first up!
 I really, _really_ value my time, I have gone to the